-- 1. Use 95867 and 95886 when no NCSs are performed on the same day. - 2.
-CPT code 95867 is used for the needle examination of 1 or more muscles supplied by cranial nerves on 1 side of the body.
+1. CPT code 95867 is used for the needle examination of 1 or more muscles supplied by cranial nerves on 1 side of the body.
 CPT code 95868 is used for the needle examination of 1 or more muscles supplied by cranial nerves on both sides of the body.
-These 2 CPT codes should not be reported together. - 3.
-The physician's report should identify the muscles tested.
+These 2 CPT codes should not be reported together.

+2. The physician's report should identify the muscles tested.
 Characteristics of the examination should be noted as described in the overview of needle EMG above.